 The point is, these fraud detection filters are typically turned off from the outset and the business must proactively manage this themselves (which is strange, one might assume it would be better for the customer to have these fraud filters turned on by default and let the customer relax them as needed.
 But keep in mind, the credit card merchant provider benefits financially from this mistake.
 Misaligned incentives).

-I’m sure there are other risks that we still unknowingly accept.
+I’m sure there are other risks we still unknowingly accept.
 I suppose, if we knew them all up front, no one would start a business.

 Not Being Unlucky

 A portion of success in business is sometimes just getting lucky.
 We normally think about luck on the upside.
 But there’s also a great deal of luck on the downside… sometimes we are lucky in that the potential negative event never materialized.
 This might have been the case with this particular risk for PEI.
 It was stopped before it occurred.
+Disaster avoided.

 UPDATE – about 10 months after this discovery… we had a credit card hacker run a credit card validation check on the PEI website.
 I first noticed this after about 240 declined transaction notices hit my email inbox.
 They were coming in at a rate of about one attempt every three seconds.
 I was receiving these declined transaction notices by email because they triggered the fraud protection filters I had setup just 10 months prior.

 By the time we blocked the perpetrator’s IP address and killed all on-going credit card processes running on the server, 533 transaction attempts had been made – in about 30 minutes total.
 Fortunately, this was during the normal work day, so I caught it and killed it quickly.
 Also, fortunately, I had setup the fraud filters.
 Consequently, these transactions were rejected, and I owed no fees to my credit card merchant.